denisraslov/backbone-app/README.md

-# 🔥 backbone-app 🔥
+# Backbone App
 backbone-app is a JavaScript MVC-framework based on BackboneJS, which supports all the needed features to create working Single Page Application:

-Components based architecture
+* Components based architecture

-Routing
+* Routing

-RESTful data fetching & handling
+* RESTful data fetching & handling

 ### How to start